Home » Blog » How Long Does Vinyl Plank Flooring Last

 Cracks and chips can appear on the surface, compromising the structural integrity of the flooring.
 Additionally, peeling edges or corners can create tripping hazards and allow moisture to seep underneath, potentially causing further damage.
 Replacing the flooring at this stage is crucial to maintain a safe and aesthetically pleasing environment.

-See also What Rug Backing Is Safe for Vinyl Plank Flooring
+See also Do You Need Underlayment for Vinyl Plank Flooring

 Regular inspection and maintenance can help identify signs of wear early on and prevent further deterioration.